ncatlab/nlab-content/pages/8/2/5/0/528/content.md

 ###  The theorem of Hopf modules

-Hopf algebras can be characterized among bialgebras by the fundamental theorem on [[Hopf module|Hopf modules]]: the category of Hopf modules over a bialgebra is canonically equivalent to the category of vector spaces over the ground ring iff the bialgebra is a Hopf algebra.
+Hopf algebras can be characterized among bialgebras by the [fundamental theorem of Hopf modules](https://ncatlab.org/nlab/show/Hopf+module#fundamental_theorem_on_hopf_modules): the category of Hopf modules over a bialgebra is canonically equivalent to the category of vector spaces over the ground ring iff the bialgebra is a Hopf algebra.
 This categorical fact enables a definition of Hopf monoids in some setups that do not allow a sensible definition of antipode.

 ### Relation to Lie algebras